swimlane/pyews/docs/index.rst

 Release History
 """""""""""""""""

-* 0.0.1
+* 1.0.0
-    * Initial release of pyews and it is still considered a work in progress
+    * Initial release of py-ews and it is still considered a work in progress

 """""""""""""""""
 Meta